dkd/crossmedia_fourallportal/README.md

 Requirements
 -----------------------------------------

-1. Typo3 version 12.4 or higher
+1. TYPO3 version 12.4 or higher
-2. Typo3 in composer mode
+2. TYPO3 in composer mode
 3. PHP version 8.1 or higher
-4. Installed typo3/cms-scheduler package: `composer require typo3/cms-scheduler`

 Documentation and Guides
 ------------